LMS Pricing: Find the Pricing Model That’s Right for You

 2. Cornerstone OnDemand

-Cornerstone OnDemand is a subscription-based platform that charges organizations on a per-user-per-month basis.
-The platform offers two plans: for smaller teams and large enterprises.
-Add-on features and services are also available for an extra fee.
+Cornerstone OnDemand is a subscription-based LMS platform that charges organizations on a per-user-per-month basis.
+The learning platform offers two plans: for smaller teams and large enterprises.
+Add-on features and services are also available for customers for extra fees.

 Pricing

 Prices are available upon request.
-According to reviews, the price of Cornerstone OnDemand starts at $6 per user per month.
+According to some sources, the budget of Cornerstone OnDemand starts at $6 per user per month.

 3. LearnDash

 LearnDash is not an LMS in the classic sense.
-It’s a plug-in that essentially turns your WordPress site into learning management software.
-That’s why its cost is based on the number of sites you create and use.
-You can also subscribe to the LearnDash Cloud service.
+It’s a plug-in that essentially turns your WordPress site into a learning management system.
+That’s why its budget is based on the number of sites an enterprise creates and uses.
+Businesses can also subscribe to the LearnDash Cloud service for an additional fee.

 Pricing

-The annual price starts at $199.00 for a one-site package.
+The annual price for customers starts at $199.00 for a one-site package.
 Automatic updates and support are included in the cost of every plan.

 4. Blackboard Learn

-Blackboard Learn is a popular LMS, primarily among higher education institutions.
-The cost of this tool depends on the number of licenses you purchase.
+Blackboard Learn is a popular cloud-based LMS solution, primarily among higher education institutions.
+The budget for this tool depends on the number of licenses you purchase.
 Blackboard Learn doesn’t offer a free version, but you can get a free trial and see if the platform is the right fit for your organization.

 Pricing